Loading Scopes

 This configuration always results in an optimal call, as follows:

-• If the details scope is required, the list scope and the details scope are both loaded in one network request.
+scope are both loaded in one network request. - If the

 Keeping Scope Data Up To Date